pimcore/pimcore/doc/01_Getting_Started/00_Installation/01_Webserver_Installation.md

 in accordance with your installation.
 Use `bin/console debug:messenger` to list all available transports.

 Consuming messages from the queues is performed with the `messenger:consume` command, i.e.: `bin/console messenger:consume pimcore_core ...`
-You might need to spawn multiple workers, each consuming from a different queues to avoid blocking message processing by long-running tasks, i.e.:
+You might need to spawn multiple workers, each consuming from a different queue to avoid blocking message processing by long-running tasks, i.e.:

 ```bash